evyd13/minitomic/readme.md

+# Minitomic
 Use latest KiCAD nightly for the PCB files

 PCB designed in KiCAD
 Plate designed in FreeCAD
 Case designed in Fusion360